 - "Static" models use a simpler, rule-based system of detecting circumstances on the Moodle site and notifying selected users.

-Moodle core ships with three models, Students at risk of dropping out and the static models Upcoming activities due and No teaching.
+Moodle core ships with three models.
 Additional prediction models can be created by using the Analytics API or by using the new web UI.
 Each model is based on the prediction of a single, specific "target," or outcome (whether desirable or undesirable), based on a number of selected indicators.

 You can view and manage your system models from Site Administration > Analytics > Analytics models.